 With the proliferation of new information and communications technologies, the quality of the information environment is a question that becomes of paramount importance for every person and society.
 The veracity of the disseminated content is a big challenge nowadays, both for those that disseminate it, as well as for those that consume it.
 As the spreading of fake news is on the rise, false stories and perverted information on the Internet have become a powerful factor for disrupting the information order and turning it into information disorder.
 However, the successful counteracting of the negative consequences of this phenomenon requires not only a careful study of its nature and impact but the possible paths and instruments for fighting it.
 The article will discuss the policy measures taken on a European scale and the activities of the fact-checking organizations and their efficiency in particular.

-Keywords: fake news, information disorder, fact-checking and debunking organizations’s performance.
+Keywords: fake news, information disorder, fact-checking organizations, performance evaluation, policies against fake news

-Journalists, politicians and scientists have agreed with the real news that fake news is the Word of the Year for 2017.
-Defined as “false, often sensational, information disseminated under the guise of news reporting”, “fake news” will now be added to the next print edition of Collins Dictionary (The Independent 2017).
+Journalists, politicians, and scientists have agreed with the real news that fake news is the Word of the Year for 2017.
+Defined as “false, often sensational, information disseminated under the guise of news reporting”, “fake news” will now be added to the next print edition of Collins Dictionary.

-Such approach proves fruitful, firstly, because it goes beyond the incidental fake news distribution and draws public attention to its broader effects.
-Secondly, it allows other information failures, sometimes interrelated, to be explored.
-Thirdly, it points to the necessity that a range of measures at different levels have to be taken to combat negative effects.
-Fourthly, it serves as a signal to stakeholders that all of them have to participate if they wish the fight against the different forms of information disorder to bring tangible results.
-In the next section I am going to explore the measures against fake news and information disorder taken at a European level.
+This approach proves fruitful because it escapes from the incidental character of fake news distribution and draws attention to its broader effects.
+Second, to this, it allows other failures in information order to be explored, sometimes interrelated to each other.
+Third, devising a complex construct points to the necessity that a range of measures at different levels has to be taken on board to combat the risks to the normal communications processes.
+Fourth, it serves as a signal to stakeholders that all of them have to participate in the fight against the deviations of the information order – everyone within its scope and at various levels – if they wish this fight to bring tangible results.
+In the next section, the measures against fake news and information disorder took at a European level will be explored.